 Peoples pledges or receives collateral for all interest swaps.
 When the fair value of Peoples' interest rate swaps are in a net liability position, Peoples must pledge collateral, and, when the fair value of Peoples' interest rate swaps are in a net asset position, the respective counterparties must pledge collateral.
-At December 31, 2021 and December 31, 2020, Peoples had \$28.1 million and zero, respectively, in investment securities pledged.
-At December 31, 2021 and December 31, 2020, Peoples had zero and \$41.0 million, respectively, of cash pledged.
-Cash pledged is included in "Interest-bearing deposits in other banks" on the Consolidated Balance Sheets.
+At each of December 31, 2022 and December 31, 2021, Peoples had no cash pledged while the counterparties had pledged \$20.9 million at December 31, 2022 and none at December 31, 2021.
+At December 31, 2022 and December 31, 2021, Peoples had zero and \$28.1 million, respectively, in investment securities pledged, while counterparties had \$2.5 million of investment securities pledged at December 31, 2021 and none pledged at December 31, 2021.
 Investment securities pledged are included in "Available-for-sale investment securities" and "Held-to-maturity investment securities" on the Consolidated Balance Sheets.